Intro to the Nervous System Before Pursuing a Chiropractic Degree

 Then, just a couple months later, another groundbreaking development occurred that would come to change the field of chiropractic.
 On November 8th that year, Wilhelm Conrad Roentgen was experimenting with cathode-ray tubes at his lab in Wurzburg, Germany.
 He too noticed something odd: an unknown radiation from his tube was causing a nearby phosphorous material to glow.

 He began investigating this strange new radiation, and eventually published a paper about his findings.
-He called this new radiation x-rays, and declared that these rays could peer through soft tissues to reveal the hard bones underneath.
+He called this new radiation x-rays and declared that these rays could peer through soft tissues to reveal the hard bones underneath.
 He even included an x-ray photograph of his wife’s hand, which was the first x-ray radiograph of a human.

 The Use of X-Rays in Chiropractic Science

-The discovery of x-rays soon attracted the attention of health care professionals all over the world.
+The discovery of x-rays soon attracted the attention of healthcare professionals all over the world.
 They immediately saw the potential of this mysterious new tool and its ability to peer inside the body.

 Just a few months after the discovery of x-rays, they were already being used to identify bullet wounds, discover broken bones, and help medical doctors better treat their patients.

 It was D.D.
 Palmer’s son, B.J., who brought x-ray technology to the field of chiropractic.
-While early chiropractors had been perhaps justifiably concerned about these unknown rays – early x-ray technology sometimes exposed patients to potentially harmful doses of radiation – B.J. understood that it could play an important role in developing chiropractic education, practice and research.
+While early chiropractors had been perhaps justifiably concerned about these unknown rays – early x-ray technology sometimes exposed patients to potentially harmful doses of radiation – B.J. understood that it could play an important role in developing chiropractic education, practice, and research.
 In 1910, he introduced x-ray to the chiropractic profession and brought the first x-ray machine to the Palmer School of Chiropractic.

 Digital X-Rays: A Recent Innovation for Chiropractic Practice

 While x-rays still remain one of the most effective ways for healthcare practitioners to look inside the human body, this technology has been refined over the last few decades.
-Today’s students at chiropractic college, for example, often use digital x-ray technology.
+Today’s students at a chiropractic college, for example, often use digital x-ray technology.

 Digital x-ray technology was first developed in 1987 and has since become an integral part of healthcare.
 Unlike previous x-ray technology, doctors of chiropractic don’t have to wait for digital images to be developed.
 Even better, digital x-rays expose patients to less radiation, making x-rays safer for patients; Sherman College’s on-campus Chiropractic Health Center has been able to reduce exposure by 66 percent.
 Other benefits of digital x-ray include sharper images and less wait time because there is no lengthy image processing; once an image is taken, the system is immediately ready for the next exposure.